-As a parent, the high school years can be a difficult time.
-You are watching your baby grow up and move on into their own life.
+Each year that goes by has you watching your baby grow up and move on into their own life.

-As a result, you may wonder if it’s best for them to take the lead in filling out and sending in college applications, applying for fnancial aid, and more.
-After all, it’s their life, and it can be fully their responsibility.
-It can be the first step in understanding the consequences of inaction, or reaping the benefits of being prepared.
+As a result, you may wonder if it’s best for them to take the lead in filling out and sending in college applications, applying for financial aid, and handling more of the tasks that are required during the college admissions journey.

-He is smart and capable and if the worst thing that happens is a gap year where he has to get a job then he will get different kind of education.”
+He is smart and capable and if the worst thing that happens is a gap year where he has to get a job ,then he will get a different kind of education.”

 The truth is there are pros and cons to letting your child step out on their own with college.

 Let’s explore some different ways you can help – and hold back – during the college process.

 Help: With Cost Savings and Financing

 Young people often don’t understand the long-term ramifications of the financial choices they make.

 When it comes to applying for college, tens of thousands of dollars is a lot of money to expect a teenager to be responsible for.